 - # A proportion of the Critical Illness Cover is paid for this condition. - Surgical condition.

-[^] A 90 day exclusion period applies to these critical illness events as explained further below under the heading '90 day exclusion period'.
+[^] A 90-day exclusion period applies to these critical illness events as explained on page 25 under the heading '90-day and 12-month exclusion periods'.

 Partial Critical Illness Benefit